-The focus of this testimony is on testing for the presence of the virus, in contrast to testing for the presence of antibody to the virus.
+Currently, there are tests for the presence of the virus and tests for the presence of antibody to the virus.
 The former determines whether the individual is actively infected, and presumably infectious.
-The latter determines whether the individual has been infected, has developed an immune response, and may be protected from subsequent SARS-CoV-2 infections.
+The latter determines whether the individual has been infected, has developed an immune response, and may be protected from subsequent SARS-CoV-2 infections; however, research is ongoing in determining if past infection confers immunity.
+Today I will focus mostly on widespread testing for the presence of the virus, which has represented the primary challenge the nation has faced since the onset of the pandemic.

 It is useful to understand the overall testing strategy in terms of its chronology and sequential objectives, and to understand that this virus was a new human pathogen for which no diagnostic tests had previously been developed.
 In addition, the predominant type of test relies on sophisticated RNA amplification technology that can only be done in a laboratory certified to perform moderate or high complexity testing.
-New point-of-care (POC) tests are an exception in that they are low complexity; however, this class of test still represents a minority of available testing capability and has limited utility because of its low throughput.
-Finally, the pandemic caused an unprecedented demand for all supplies and materials, such that overall demand in a single month approximated total annual demand of some components.
+Point-of-care (POC) tests are an exception in that they are low complexity; however, this class of test still represents a minority of available testing capability and has a defined role because of its low throughput and relatively limited sensitivity especially early or late in the infection.
+Finally, the pandemic caused an unprecedented demand for all supplies and materials, such that overall demand in a single month approximated total annual demand of some essential supplies and materials.
 This reality represented substantial challenges, but federal leadership has guided efforts to combat these challenges in close collaboration with states, local jurisdictions, and the private sector.
 Our overall strategy for testing includes:

-- Assuring that those who need testing, receive testing - Prioritizing testing to meet the stage of the pandemic - Increasing the number and diversity of tests - Enhancing states' ability to collect specimens through novel "front ends" like drive-through sites - o Organizing and galvanizing the industry on an unprecedented scale - Enhancing testing to underserved communities - Providing surge testing capacity during local outbreaks

-- Supporting critical infrastructure and national security needs - Enhancing reimbursement for tests to stimulate the private sector, and providing additional incentives for testing in nursing homes and vulnerable communities
+- Assuring that those who need testing, receive testing; - Prioritizing testing to meet the stage of the pandemic; - Increasing the number, diversity, and quality of tests; - Enhancing states' ability to collect specimens through novel "front ends" like drive-through community-based testing sites; - Organizing and galvanizing the industry on an unprecedented scale; - Enhancing testing to underserved communities; - Providing surge testing capacity during local outbreaks; - Supporting critical infrastructure and national security needs; and - Enhancing reimbursement for tests to stimulate the private sector, and providing additional incentives for testing in nursing homes and vulnerable communities